Preparing for your appointmentBy Mayo Clinic staff

 What you can do

 - Ask a family member or friend to come with you.
-Sometimes it can be difficult to remember all of the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who accompanies you may remember information that you missed or forgot.

 - Can bladder stones pass on their own?

-- If not, do they need to be removed and what is the best method?
+- If not, do they need to be removed, and what's the best method?

 - What are the risks of the treatment you're proposing?